Wright State University, Ohio (Elementary Education)

 Ashland University, Ohio (Graduate Coursework)

-Young children often do not receive enough daily instruction in phonics, reading, writing, and math.
+Young children often do not receive enough daily instruction in reading, writing, phonics, and math.
 These early, formative years are critical.
 Have you considered a private, professional tutor to help your child build a strong academic foundation?
 This early investment will have life-long benefits.

 * My specialty area is preparing children for kindergarten.

-* I provide English-speaking lessons for adults.
+* I can provide English conversation lessons for adults.

 My available hours are:

 Monday through Friday

 I am a well-seasoned, licensed, K-8 elementary teacher and have a bachelor's degree in Elementary Education with an Early Childhood concentration.
 I taught grades Pre-K through Grade 4 in various school settings for 14 years.
 In addition, I have homeschooled my own three children for twelve years, and two other preschool children for three years.
 I have over 1,000 hours of experience in tutoring preschool and early elementary children.
 Occasionally, I teach a seminar class for parents, entitled "Teach Your Toddler to Read," in which I share my experiences, methods, and video clips in order to encourage and equip parents to teach their own young children.